PresentLocation/Art64X/200220/classNotes-w2c2.md

 - Requirement: App embodies the spirit of any archetype invoked during weeks 1-3 of class
 - Requirement: Document exactly how you satisfy all the requirements of this assignment in a PHP comment tag
 - Requirement: Use at least three php elements: rand(), switch, custom function, querystring, concatenation, if statement
+- User should understand how to use the app and find the results useful.
+UI should be intuitive and/or instructive.
 - Tip: Be creative!
 This assignment asks you to access personal creativity while applying basic PHP techniques learned so far in class
 - Post to http://www.Art64X.com/upload.php as filename YOURNAMEHERE-phpApp1.php
 - Due next Tuesday